Cambridge Home and EU Scholarship Scheme (CHESS)

 - March - competition held at Student Registry across all subjects

 - Start of April - successful students notified by Student Registry.
 If candidates have not received an offer by end April, they should assume that their application for a CHESS award has not been successful.
+However, second round offers may be offered subsequently as places become available.

 We regret that we are not able to give feedback at any stage of the competition.